 - One or two mobile developers

 - One or two back-end developers (depending on the required development speed)

 As you need the help of several people, the task of hiring separate freelancer specialists may prove to be troublesome, so you have two basic options: hire an in-house team or make use of outsourcing company services.

 There are advantages and disadvantages to both of these approaches.
 In-house teams mean easier communication.
 But they tend to cost more (sometimes several times more) due to the higher standards of living in certain parts of the world.
 Developers from outsourcing destinations offer more affordable rates having the same level of expertise and without compromising on the end result.

 Our iOS/Android mobile app stack consists of Swift and Objective-C programming languages and Xcode IDE.
-Java and Kotlin languages, Android Studio IDE, and Retrofit REST client are used for Android app development.
-Backend/API stack is provided by Ruby, .NET, Postgre DB, Redis.
-Admin panels are made with Material UI, React, Angular, jQuery.
+We use Java and Kotlin languages, Android Studio IDE, and Retrofit REST client for Android app development.
+The backend/API stack is provided by Ruby, .NET, Postgre DB, and Redis.
+Admin panels are made with Material UI, React, Angular, and jQuery.

 There are two major approaches suitable for educational app development: to create a native app or a cross-platform one.

 Native applications are created solely for iOS or Android platforms, and their main characteristics are: